 When I ask myself this question, I get visions of parts lying on a beach.
 And while they’re enjoying the sun, they are making jokes at the expense of all the people working in the facility.
 They’re wondering why everyone is running around like a bunch of lunatics, while at the same time they — the parts — are clearly not moving towards completion.
 What are all these people doing, if they are not working on our progress towards the end?
 Don’t they understand that everything they do only costs money, whereas only if we are sent to the customer, they can actually bring in some money?

-I get visions of parts that – like people sometimes — stuck in lengthy queues; queues without end it seems.
+I get visions of parts that – like people sometimes — are stuck in lengthy queues; queues without end it seems.
 Queues where other people come in from the end and simply cut in front.
 And apparently, this is even supported by the management.
-Sometimes it’s like I’m in a queue in front of a counter and, out of the blue, there’s a manager coming from an office that I can’t even see and tells me to give up my place.
+Sometimes it’s like I’m in a queue in front of a counter and, out of the blue, there’s a manager coming from an office that I can’t even see, telling me to give up my place.

 And I see parts that are complaining to the operators.
 “Hey, I was first, that guy came in after me!”.
 “Hello there, can someone maybe get me out from underneath of this pile?”.
 “So now you suddenly tell me I need to go to that counter instead of this one?”.
 “What?
 I’ve just been there before, but you tell me they’ve messed up and need to go over it all again?”.
 “So do I understand correctly that you first ask all people with the same request to come forward instead of dealing with my request now?”.
 “Are you aware that I already traveled some 800m in this building?
 And that the building is only 200m long?”.
 And I can think of many more.